Thinking about what to do in Banff at Christmas time?

 What to do in Banff at Christmas … That’s a Wrap

-From the heartwarming Banff Santa Parade 2023 to sipping hot chocolate by log fires, Banff at Christmas time is a festive feast for the senses.
+From the heartwarming Christmas Markets to sipping hot chocolate by log fires, Banff is a festive feast for the senses at Christmas time.
 Don’t forget to explore the unique Banff Christmas events and Banff Christmas activities that add that extra sprinkle of magic to the season.

 So, whether you’re a first-timer or a seasoned visitor, Banff offers a Christmas experience that’s as unique as it is magical.